Three Steps to Delicious

 Now, take a deep breath, gather your ingredients together, and get started!

 Place in a bowl, and let cool to warm.
 Separate your eggs, and reserve the whites.
-Whisk in the egg yolks one at a time until well blended.
+Whisk in the egg yolks one at a time in the white sauce once it has cooled to warm.
 This can be made earlier, refrigerated, and brought back to room temperature just before you are ready to assemble.

 Step Two: Prepare your baking dish and oven